Reviews: A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 If your faith is strong

-You'll know where to cast your cares
+you'll know where to cast your cares

-And the bridges I have burned
+From the lessons learned and the bridges I have burned

 I have found but one true friend